Finding a Hamiltonian cycle by finding the global minimizer of a linearly constrained problem: Finding the global minimizer of the linearly constrained problem

-In both the stochastic and doubly stochastic case we are interested in solving a problem of the form:
+In both the stochastic and doubly stochastic case, we are interested in solving a problem of the form:

-Strictly speaking the upper bounds on $x$ are not required since the equality constraints and the lower bounds ensure that the upper bound on $x$ holds.
+Strictly speaking, the upper bounds on $x$ are not required since the equality constraints and the lower bounds ensure that the upper bound on $x$ holds.
 However, for now we shall leave them in.

-We are interested in the global minimizer and a typical descent algorithm will converge to the local minimizer associated with the initial point.
-Murray and Ng propose adding a strictly convex function $\mu \phi(x)$ to the objective, where $\mu$ is a positive scalar.
+We are interested in the global minimizer, and a typical descent algorithm will only converge to the local minimizer associated with the initial point.
+Murray and Ng \cite{murrayng} propose adding a strictly convex function $\mu \phi(x)$ to the objective, where $\mu$ is a positive scalar.
 A sequence of problems is then solved for a sequence of strictly monotonically decreasing values of $\mu$.
-For $\phi(x)$ with certain continuity properties the trajectory of minimizers $\xstar(\mu)$ is a unique, continuous, and smooth trajectory.
-When the initial value of $\mu$ is sufficiently large the new objective is also strictly convex and has a unique and therefore global minimizer.
-Consequently, the minimizer found by this algorithm is the one whose trajectory is linked to the initial unique global minimizer.
+For $\phi(x)$ with certain continuity properties, the trajectory of minimizers $\xstar(\mu)$ is unique, continuous, and smooth.
+When the initial value of $\mu$, say $\mu_0$, is sufficiently large, the new objective is also strictly convex and has a unique and therefore global minimizer.
+Hence, in such a case, given any initial point we will converge to a unique optimal point $\xstar(\mu_0)$.
+Then, the trajectory $\xstar(\mu)$ is a smooth continuous arc for $\mu \in [0, \mu_0]$.
+When the initial choice of $\mu_0$ is not sufficiently large then the solution will depend on the initial point.
+Every local minimizer of the original problem has an associated arc.
+The {\em range} of $\mu$ for which these arcs exist differs depending on the local minimizer.
+By choosing an initial $\mu_0$ large enough, we eliminate the arcs corresponding to local minimizers that are not linked to the global minimizer of the barrier function.
+In other words, the arc corresponding to the global minimizer is the last arc left standing as $\mu$ is increased.
+Consequently, a minimizer found by this algorithm is the one whose trajectory is linked to the initial unique global minimizer.

-A feature of the problem is it has what we term ``twin variables".
-In the definition of the variables as elements of the matrix $P$, if $P_{ij}$ is not always zero then neither is its twin is $P_{ji}$.
-In terms of the graph this is the same edge except in the opposite direction.
-Since the reverse of a HC is itself a HC twin variables have an equal probability of being in a HC.
-It is essential that the minimizer of $\phi(x)$ is a neutral point with regard to the minimizers of the original problem.
-For example, if the feasible region is a hypercube the unique neutral point is the center.
-Since we know the binary minimizers are extreme points of the feasible region the ``center" of the feasible region is such a point.
-One way of achieving such a point is to choose:
+A feature of the problem is that it has what we term ``twin variables".
+From the definition of the variables as elements of the matrix $P$, if $P_{ij}$ is not always zero then neither is its twin $P_{ji}$.
+In terms of the graph, this corresponds to the same edge except in the opposite direction.
+Since the reverse of a HC is itself a HC, twin variables have an equal probability of being in a HC irrespective of the structure of the underlying graph.
+It is essential in the approach that we consider that the minimizer of $\phi(x)$ is a neutral point with regard to the minimizers of the original problem.
+If it is not the case, then when $\mu$ is large the solution is closer to some local minimizer than another, and we do not know whether this is the global minimizer.
+For example, consider the problem